paldhous/ucb/2017/dataviz/md_raw/class14.md

 ```SQL
 convert charts/1880.jpg maps/map1880.jpg -geometry +305+68 -composite -pointsize 100 -font Georgia -annotate +2000+1120 1880 combined/img1880.jpg
 ```

-`convert` is one of the main commands in ImageMagick, used to convert between image formats as well as to manipulate images in a variety of ways.

 This part of the code takes the two named files, and creates a composite, layering the second over the first with its top left hand corner 305 pixels from the left and 68 pixels from the top of the image: